fuzzylabs/edge-vision-power-estimation/model_training/README.md

     ```

     This will download data from our [DagsHub repository](https://dagshub.com/fuzzylabs/edge-vision-power-estimation) and to a `training_data` folder.

+> [!NOTE]
+> This step is recommended if you want to get started with training the models using data already present on DagsHub repository. </br>
+> If you have a new raw dataset, follow step 0 to create a training dataset.

 2. We are all set to train power and runtime prediction models.